Food On The Trail

 There are entire books devoted to this subject, and I would advise anyone who wishes to forage for food in the wilderness to do some extensive research before you go munching on any random plant or berry that you come across.

 Although it is beyond the scope of this book to go into comprehensive detail, I feel, there are some important points I should mention.

-In reality, I doubt anyone would notice if you took the odd blackberry from a bramble bush, growing wild in a hedgerow.
-However, if you are plan to gather entire meals from the environment around you, or you intend to catch animals for food it is important that you adhere to the law.
+In reality, I doubt anyone would notice if you took the odd blackberry growing wild in a hedgerow.
+However, if you are planning to gather entire meals from the environment around you, or you intend to catch animals for food it is important that you adhere to the law.
 As well as ensuring that you do not get a criminal record for poaching, or pinching a farmers prized apples, sticking to the rules is important for animal and plant life conservation.

 One of the most important things to remember if you ever forage for food is to be 100% certain you know what you are eating!
 Mushrooms are an excellent example of this but certainly not the only one.

 There are many edible varieties of mushrooms growing all over the place in the UK and abroad, but there are also large numbers of toxic mushrooms that can be deadly!

 Often it is easy to mistake the poisonous ones from their edible cousins but consuming even a small portion can leave you seriously ill, hospitalised or prove fatal.

 If in doubt, leave it out!

 Safety of food should always be on your mind.
 Even if you are have positively identified the exact mushroom, berry, plant or animal you are going to eat there are still possibilities for contamination from other sources to make them dangerous to eat.